-If you want club lounge access for free, book a standard room at the InterContinental in New York, Paris or London, which partner with our luxury travel concierge and you will get a room upgrade and FREE club lounge access.
-This free lounge access has to be one of the best hotel deals in New York, Paris and London!
+If you want club lounge access for free, book a standard room at a hotel that partners with our luxury travel concierge, and you will get a room upgrade and free club lounge access.
+This free lounge access has to be one of the best hotel deals available.

-Luxury hotels in Seattle include the Four Seasons Hotel Seattle, Loews Hotel 1000, Thompson Seattle and The Fairmont Olympic Hotel.
-We can’t get you free club lounge access at these luxury hotels, but don’t worry, book via our luxury travel concierge and you will get the following free benefits at ALL Four Seasons hotels and similar benefits at all the other hotels outlined, for the same price as their websites:
+Luxury hotels in Seattle include the Four Seasons Hotel Seattle, Loews Hotel 1000, Thompson Seattle, and The Fairmont Olympic Hotel.
+We can’t get you free club lounge access at these luxury hotels but don’t worry, book via our concierge, and you will get our complementary benefits and upgrades at all Four Seasons hotels and similar benefits at all the other hotels outlined for the same price as their websites.

 1. Sheraton Grand Seattle

 As one of only seven Sheraton hotels in North America to earn the esteemed Grand designation, you can book into this hotel with confidence, knowing that this Sheraton is one of the best.
-Book via our luxury travel concierge and we can usually secure an even better deal.
+Book via our concierge, and we can usually secure an even better deal.
 With our rates, you will still earn your usual points and benefit from your Bonvoy status.

-This hotel is located in an incredibly tall building, so offers some fantastic views from its floor to ceiling windows.
+This hotel is located in an incredibly tall building, so it offers some fantastic views from its floor-to-ceiling windows.
 Book a club room to get lounge access included.
-These rooms are on higher floors and have sand coloured carpets and creamy walls with dark wood decorations on the walls.
+These rooms are on higher floors and have sand-colored carpets and creamy walls with dark wood decorations on the walls.

 The club lounge is modern and on one of the top floors with staggering views.
 Bar stools and high tables are arranged around the edge, so you can work, eat or drink whilst looking out of the windows.
-The decor is in pines with bright funky colours.
-It makes me immediately think of IKEA, but a classier version.
+The decor is in pines with bright, funky colors.
+It makes me immediately think of IKEA but a classier version.
 You can see a shot of this lounge in the image above.

-The hotel and lounge are both popular and both get rave reviews and repeat bookings.
-The attraction of the hotel is its location in the heart of downtown just 2 minutes walk from Macy’s and less than this to Nordstroms and the Pacific Center, its excellent refurbishment and its club lounge.
+The hotel and lounge are both popular, and both get rave reviews and repeat bookings.
+The attraction of the hotel is its location in the heart of downtown, just a 2-minute walk from Macy’s and less than this to Nordstroms and the Pacific Center, its excellent refurbishment, and its club lounge.

-Breakfast in the club lounge is a cold spread of hard boiled eggs, cinnamon and maple puff pastries, bagels, bread, cream cheese, jams, granola, cereals and hot oatmeal.
-Fresh fruit is cut up and included watermelon, berries, pineapple, or you can pick up whole bananas, apples, and oranges from the fruit bowl.
-Drinks include juices and coffee and hot chocolate.
+Breakfast in the club lounge is a cold spread of hard-boiled eggs, cinnamon and maple puff pastries, bagels, bread, cream cheese, jams, granola, cereals, and hot oatmeal.
+Fresh fruit is cut up and included watermelon, berries, and pineapple, or you can pick up whole bananas, apples, and oranges from the fruit bowl.
+Drinks include juices and coffee, and hot chocolate.

-In the evening, from 5 to 8 pm there are complimentary sodas, coffees, teas, waters and appetizers.
-Appetizers (largely fried or pastry based) include vegetarian spring rolls, mini crab cakes and chicken tenders with desserts.
-Alcoholic drinks can be added to your room for $6 per glass of wine or a beer.
+In the evening, from 5:00 – 8:00 pm, there are complimentary sodas, coffees, teas, water, and appetizers.
+Appetizers (largely fried or pastry-based) include vegetarian spring rolls, mini crab cakes, and chicken tenders with desserts.
+Alcoholic drinks can be added to your room for $6 USD per glass of wine or beer.

-Tip: Parking at the hotel is over $50 per night so park behind the hotel at the convention centre for about half the price.
-If you are there on a Sunday, parking is free at the convention centre.
+Tip: Parking at the hotel is over $50 USD per night, so park behind the hotel at the convention center for about half the price.
+If you are there on a Sunday, parking is free at the convention center.

 When considering the Sheraton’s location and club lounge, you might decide that this hotel is a better choice, value-wise, than the more luxury Seattle Fairmont and the Pan Pacific.
 The best hotel in Seattle is, however, the Four Seasons, so if you can afford it and aren’t hunting down a club lounge, we always recommend this hotel for the best experience of all.

-Remember to book via our luxury travel concierge.
-You will get the same prices and all your usual points and elite benefits, but we can also add in additional benefits, depending on the hotel, such as a room upgrade, free breakfast, free credit to spend in the hotel and more.
+Remember to book via our concierge.
+You will get the same prices and all your usual points and elite benefits, but we can also add in additional benefits, depending on the hotel, such as a room upgrade, free breakfast, free credit to spend in the hotel, and more.

 2. Hilton Seattle

-This is the only club lounge in Seattle which offers complimentary beer and wine, served from 5 to 7 pm every night.
-As this may well be a deal breaker for your club lounge choice, we have positioned this executive lounge at “best lounge position 2”, even though I prefer the look and style of the Hyatt lounge in position 3.
+This is the only club lounge in Seattle that offers complimentary beer and wine, served from 5:00 – 7:00 pm every night.
+As this may well be a deal-breaker for your club lounge choice, we have positioned this executive lounge at “best lounge position 2”, even though I prefer the look and style of the Hyatt lounge in position 3.

-If you are a Hilton Gold or Diamond, this large downtown hotel is a great choice, both for the location and the top floor lounge.
-It is connected to the Washington State Convention Center via a concourse, so is convenient if you need to access this building and if you want to check out the many Seattle attractions.
-You can walk to Macy’s, Nordstroms and the Pacific Center from this Hilton and are about 3 blocks from the light rail.
-Amenities at this Hilton include a restaurant and bar on the lobby level, the Executive Lounge on the top floor, fitness center, room service, complimentary business centre, concierge services, on-site parking.
-Our tip is to park behind the hotel at the convention centre for about half the price of the hotel car park.
-If you are there on a Sunday, parking is free at the convention centre.
+If you are a Hilton Gold or Diamond, this large downtown hotel is a great choice, both for the location and the top-floor lounge.
+It is connected to the Washington State Convention Center via a concourse, so it is convenient if you need to access this building and if you want to check out the many Seattle attractions.
+You can walk to Macy’s, Nordstroms, and the Pacific Center from this Hilton, and are about 3 blocks from the light rail.
+Amenities at this Hilton include a restaurant and bar on the lobby level, the Executive Lounge on the top floor, a fitness center, room service, a complimentary business center, concierge services, and on-site parking.
+Our tip is to park behind the hotel at the convention center for about half the price of the hotel car park.
+If you are there on a Sunday, parking is free at the convention center.

 The Hilton Executive Lounge was renovated in 2014 and is on the top (29th) floor of the hotel.
-It offers top tier Hilton HHonors members a warm and intimate environment to work or relax in, with a big screen television, complimentary continental breakfast, light afternoon snacks, non-alcoholic beverages, and free internet on dedicated computer workstations.
-The lounge is accessible daily from 6 to 8 p.m and breakfast is served 6.30 am to 9.30 am with the evening reception 5 to 7 p.m.
+It offers top-tier Hilton HHonors members a warm and intimate environment to work or relax in, with a big-screen television, complimentary continental breakfast, light afternoon snacks, non-alcoholic beverages, and free internet on dedicated computer workstations.
+The lounge is accessible daily from 6:00 – 8:00 pm, and breakfast is served from 6:30 – 9:30 am, with the evening reception from 5:00 – 7:00 pm.

 This Executive Lounge offers wonderful views along with breakfast and evening light bites, as you would expect from a club lounge.
-All-day soft drinks and basic snacks along with free alcoholic drinks available in the happy hour from 5-7pm mean that this lounge will keep you fed and watered throughout the day.
+All-day soft drinks and basic snacks, along with free alcoholic drinks available in the happy hour from 5:00 – 7:00 pm, meaning that this lounge will keep you fed and watered throughout the day.
 During happy hour you can choose from a variety of beers as well as white and red wine, plus a great selection of fruit, cheese, crackers, and usually a hot item.

 3. Grand Hyatt Seattle